guylangston/SokoSolve/README.md

 ## Game

 I have not ported over the GUI or Console game client from the old source-forge repo.
 There are NO current plans to re-implement a user interface in WinForms.
-I have started a Web UI, but that is only for the solve.
+I have started a Web UI, but that is only for the Solver.

 ## Solver